What makes your business different from any other real estate agent in your city?

 Ideally, this should cross over to your physical marketing campaigns as well — mailers, business cards, t-shirts, bandit signs, etc.

-For example, in this Instagram post, their logo is sitting in the lower right corner.
+For example, in their Instagram all, their logo is sitting in their “Just Sold” bubbles.

 You might even consider putting your logo at the top or bottom of your email marketing campaigns so that recipients can quickly identify your business.

 As a rule, there’s rarely a bad time to use your logo.